- Apply Online

 1. Three Letters of Recommendation.
 The Department requires each applicant to have a minimum of 3 letters of recommendation submitted on their behalf.
 The letters of recommendation should be written by faculty that can speak about your academic and research ability.

-3. Writing Sample.
+4. Writing Sample.
 This may be a term paper, a published article or essay, or a substantive research report.
 Your sample should demonstrate your ability to write clearly, develop a reasoned argument, and engage in innovative thinking.
 Please limit your writing sample to 25 pages.
+Please include your last name and page number in the header section of each page.

 Your CV should include: